 Azo C – Coupling reaction with phenol

-1. In this reaction, first phenol is react with benzene diazonium chloride and then it make azo component, it is yellow product, this is called yellow azo dyes.
+1. When benzene diazonium chloride react with phenol then it make azo component, it is yellow product, this is called yellow azo dyes.

 3. In this reaction, beta nephthol (napthelene+alcohol = beta nephthol) is react with benzene diazonium chloride then it make azo component. this is called red colour azo dyes.

 In this coupling reaction, aniline is directly reacted with benzene diazonium chloride and with maintain pH – > 7. then it make an azo Component or azo dye.